phoenix-dataplane/phoenix/README.md

 $ cargo make --cwd experimental/mrpc
 ```

-For inter-host RPC in the following `rpc_hello` example, you need at
+For inter-host RPC in the following `rpc_hello` example, you may need at
-least two servers.
-You can still run the client and server on the same
+least two machines.
+However, you can still run the client and server on the same
 machine, communicating through the same instance of phoenixos.
+Choose whichever test scenario that is most suitable for you.

-First, make sure phoenixos is started on all servers,
+To begin with, make sure phoenixos is started on all servers,

 Then, update the destination address in `experimental/mrpc/examples/rpc_hello/src/client.rs`
 to your server address.